Review of U2's Songs of Experience

 Songs of Experience is the companion album to the Songs of Innocence album that U2 released to the world for free en-mass via Apple’s Itunes in 2015.

 Prior to the release of that album, many U2 fans had expected the album to be called Songs of Ascent.
 This was based on comments from Bono in the lead up to the release.
-At the time of the Innocence album and tour, the band repeatedly mentioned they had grand ideas for two albums (or more!).
+It never happened and this duo of albums appeared from the ether.

 Songs of Experience lyrics by U2